williamDalston/schrodingers-cat-website/content/articles/qc-critique-003.md

 ## Experiences as Pure Quantum States

-Faggin suggests that experiences—the subjective "what it's like" of consciousness—exist as pure quantum states.
+Faggin suggests that experiences the subjective "what it's like" of consciousness exist as pure quantum states.
 When you see red or feel pain, that experience is a specific quantum state.

 This raises profound questions: